-Bar Holing: The detector may be used to measure gas levels in sampling holes used for locating underground natural gas resulting from seepage or leaks in a conduit.
+Bar Holing: The detector measures gas levels in sampling holes used for locating underground natural gas resulting from seepage or leaks in a conduit.
 Gas concentrations in a bar hole near a significant leak will exceed several percent.
-Therefore an alarm for gas is likely, but since it is not relevant to the ambient atmospheres above ground it will not sound.
+Therefore an alarm for gas is likely, but since it is not relevant to the ambient atmosphere above ground, it is automatically suppressed.
 During bar-holing, the alarms for all gases are automatically turned OFF.

-To bar hole, select an appropriate probe (see Section 7) and set the front panel to Bar Hole (BH) The instrument will automatically clear any residual gas and check for clean air.
+To bar hole, select an appropriate probe (see Part 1, Section 7) and set the front panel to Bar Hole (BH).
+The instrument automatically clears any residual gas and checks for clean air.
 The pump is then turned off and the instrument is ready for bar holing.
-After inserting the probe into the bar hole, press "GO" (the middle switch).
+After inserting the probe into the bar hole, press the "Go" button.
 The pump is turned on and the instrument samples gas for a fixed time (factory set time is 15 seconds).
 Readings during sampling are shown on the display.
-At the end of the fixed time, the instrument turns off the pump and displays the peak and sustained readings.
+At the end of the fixed time for sampling, the instrument turns off the pump, and displays the peak and sustained readings.
 Both values are in % GAS.

 If in the course of bar holing, water is encountered, press the left "Stop" button to stop the pump.
-Use of a water-stopper (see Fig. 2 in Section 8) will prevent water from entering the instrument.
+Use of a water-stopper (see Figure 2 in Section 8) will prevent water from entering the instrument.

-WARNING: If a check is to be made for trace amounts of gas, for example around the foundation of a structure, the Monitor or Track Gas - not the Bar Hole - mode is used.
+WARNING: If a check is to be made for trace amounts of gas, for example around the foundation of a structure, the Survey or the Monitor - not the Bar Hole - mode should be selected.